dsoftwareinc/wiwik/docs/local-dev.md

 - python3.10 or above: (`brew install python3.10` on Mac)
 - virtualenv  (`sudo pip install virtualenv` on mac)
-- redis (in order to run with async workers)—this can be provided as a docker container
+- redis (to run with async workers)—this can be provided as a docker container
 - postgresql (for full-text-search capability)
     - PostgresSQL can be provided as docker container
     - This is an optional requirement, and can be replaced with sqlite for most development purposes.